malmpertis/drinks/README.md

 ## Tech Debt

-- More Tests (much more, currently there is only one test as a proof of concept)
+- More tests (much more, currently there is only one test as a proof of concept)
+- Add guests
+- useReducer instead of state in order to be able to subscibe to GraphQL changes
-- Implement Search Functionality
+- Implement search functionality
 - More sophisticated relationships in the GraphQL API (users with comments and events)
 - TYPESCRIPT!!!